 On a physical note…

-You miss your workout the next day if you’re really hungover, you feel lazy the next day, and you might end up puking all night.
-Chances are good that you’re going to feel like crap the next day.
-Who wants that?
-Who has time to waste?
-Not me.
+You miss your workout the next day if you’re really hungover.
+You feel lazy the next day.
+You might even end up puking all night.

 You load up on Burger King or pizza at 4 in the morning.
 I’ve done this way too many times, so I’m speaking from personal experience.
 There are no benefits to this.
 An epic cheat day is cool.
 Eating like a slob a few times a week will make you a bulbous manatee.
 Nobody has time to be fat!